Sports Coach Logo Sports Coach Training Principles Fitness Components

 1. Do not waste that lunch hour

 I have the luxury of setting my hours during the workday.
-During the summer, I come home for lunch, eat a slice of boneless chicken breast seasoned with a little spritz of lemon and then take a nap.
+During the summer, I come home for lunch, eat a slice of boneless chicken breast seasoned with a little lemon spritz, and then nap.

 During the winter, I force myself onto the saddle of my bike for an hour ride before gulping down a mayo and sardine sandwich on my way back to work.
 (The sardine sandwich may or may not happen.
 I only include it as a poke in the ribs of my friends who cannot stand the idea of eating smelly fish for lunch.)